• Home

 3. Learning & Development (L&D) Manager

-Roles & Responsibilities: Identify training needs, design learning modules, manage LMS platforms, conduct workshops, and evaluate training effectiveness.
-Drive organizational reskilling and upskilling initiatives.
+Roles & Responsibilities: Identify training needs, design learning and development modules, manage LMS platforms, conduct workshops, and evaluate training effectiveness.
+Drive organizational reskilling and upskilling initiatives, which are key responsibilities in many job after MBA in HR positions.

-Skills Required: Instructional design, facilitation, communication, project management, and knowledge of e-learning platforms.
+Skills Required: Instructional design, facilitation, communication, project management, and proficiency with e-learning platforms are essential for professionals exploring MBA Human Resource Management job opportunities.

 Average Salary Range in India: ₹9- ₹19 LPA depending on company size and experience.